-Following administration of Rapamune Oral Solution, the mean times to peak concentration $(t{max})$ of sirolimus are approximately 1 hour and 2 hours in healthy subjects and renal transplant patients, respectively.
+Following administration of Rapamune Oral Solution, the mean times to peak concentration (tmax) of sirolimus are approximately 1 hour and 2 hours in healthy subjects and renal transplant patients, respectively.
 The systemic availability of sirolimus is low, and was estimated to be approximately 14% after the administration of Rapamune Oral Solution.
+In healthy subjects, the mean bioavailability of sirolimus after administration of the tablet is approximately 27% higher relative to the solution.
+Sirolimus tablets are not bioequivalent to the solution; however, clinical equivalence has been demonstrated at the 2 mg dose level.
+Sirolimus concentrations, following the administration of Rapamune Oral Solution to stable renal transplant patients, are dose-proportional between 3 and 12 mg/m.

-In healthy subjects, the b: Based on data collected at months 1 and 3 post-transplantation.
+b: Based on data collected at months 1 and 3 post-transplantation.